Problem Sets

 Use the appropriate command to view the structure of this data frame.

-Use the appropriate command that will allow you to call the variables by name without using dollar-sign notation.
+Use the appropriate command that allows you to call variables by name without using dollar-sign notation.
+Remember to undo this command as the last command of this problem set.

-Last, we want to see the names of all species; use levels() to see all the values of a factor.
+Last, you want to see the names of every species; use levels() to see all possible values of the species factor.

 Part 2

-Visualize how sigma is distributed for each species, using one plot constructed in one line of code.
-This is plot 1.
-Use stripchart(), with the data (sigma) grouped by species.
+Visualize how omega is distributed for each species, using one plot constructed in one line of code; this is plot 1.
+Use stripchart() with the data (omega) grouped by species.
 Hint: stripchart(y~x) will plot the variable y grouped by the variable x (often a factor).
 Use solid black circles for the plotting symbol.
 Give an appropriate x-axis label following the convention for indicating the units.
+Rotate the y-axis labels.
+As there is a too much white space on the default plot size, make the plot 7" wide and 4" tall.
+Turn off drawing the frame around the plot, which will make the plot less crowded.

-Question 1: Let’s think about the plot before doing our analyses.
+Question 1: Consider what the plot shows before doing the statistical analyses.
 Does the mean value for all four species appear to be about the same, or do any of the species look different?
-Eyeball any estimates of the means.
+Eyeball any estimates of the means, but do not calculate them.

 Part 3